studio-thgie/jache.re/notes/Exploring Human and More-than-Human Relationships.md

 ## Outlook
 The idea behind this project is the comming together of different water infrastructures, some human-made, some non-human-made.
 The small river Suze traverses the city of Biel/Bienne.
 At one point, a small dam, two smaller streams are forked off.
 I assume this was made for industrial reasons, as well as being able to control the water flow.
 The whole of Seeland was a giant water-mediating project, in order to gain land.
 The smaller stream is generally in a bad shape, highly mediated and not the prettiest thing.
 Further down they "renaturalized" it, in parallel to newly built appartments.
 Now, in the "renaturalized" part a beaver built his home, a beaver dam.
 The beaver's infrastructure dammed up the water, and it was endangering the gardenish area of the new appartments.
 The city decided nonetheless to let the beaver where it is and install overflow-pipes, that ensure the proper flow of the water-stream.
 I am very interested in how these water-infrastructures come together and change their respective environments.

-## Waiting, hopeing for a beaver to appear
+## Waiting, hoping for a [beaver](notes/On%20Beavers.md) to appear
+At first the place pulled me in through it's urban wilderness, in lack of a better word, unfolding from it being forgotten and unused.
+Seemingly nobody makes a claim to it, and the place can rest, not unlike a fallow.
+This wilderness is a pleasant contrast to the otherwise constantly cleaned city-space.
+It eminates a specific kind of tranquility, in which other-than-human can go about their ways in their own manner.

+When I started to listen in I needed to relearn the place.
+It was an exhausting process.
+The once calm path became intense and teaming with sonical life.
+So many birds, so many industrial outlets, cars, and the unbearable loud and stinging white noise of the dam.
+Some thing became more present, such as the clickedyclack of passing bicycles.
+Or the crow colony from two blocks over.
+The water, once central to my visuality, almost completely vanished.

 After many recording session, video- and sound-wise, I have yet to see an actual beaver.
 I might never see one.
 But, I have gotten in touch with the place, and I love that.
 I love to get in touch with place.
 It's a mere 8 to 10 minute stretch of a walk, from dam to dam.
 Again and again, I am politly visiting, as outlined by Donna Haraway when talking about the practice of Vinciane Despret.

 > Referring both to her own practice for observing scientists and also to the practices of ethologist Thelma Rowell observing her Soay sheep, Despret affirmed “a particular epistemological position to which I am committed, one that I call a virtue: the virtue of politeness.”
 In every sense, Despret’s cultivation of politeness is a curious practice.
 She trains her whole being, not just her imagination, in Arendt’s words, “to go visiting.”
-Visiting is not an easy practice; it demands the ability to find others actively interesting, even or especially others most people already claim to know all too completely, to ask questions that one’s interlocutors truly find interesting, to cultivate the wild virtue of curiosity, to retune one’s ability to sense and respond—and to do all this politely!
-What is this sort of politeness?
-It sounds more than a little risky.
-Curiosity always leads its practitioners a bit too far off the path, and that way lie stories.

-The more often I visit, the more stories come into presence, or layers, or threads.
+The more often I visit, the more I listen, the more stories come into presence, or layers, or threads.
 Birds, path, plants, felled or not, bicycles, sounds, pulled long or formed spherical, reflections in the water, all woven together.
 Not into a chaotic whole, but into a walkable pattern.
 Street, dam, path, bridge, long stretch, street, path, dam, path, street, depening on where one is starting.

 I will continue with recording and attempt to layer, or weave, the material into a listenable pattern.
 One that recreates my all-over-all, or summarized experience of the place through sonic and visual material.

 ## Notes
 - *2023-04-13* Another recording session, this time in the evening, when the sun set.
 I feel like stalking the beaver.
 I concentrated on some video recordings of the traces of the beaver.
 I could also collect two new birds on my birder app.
 I entered the industrial area and filmed some of the felled trees and bushes, and also took some of the sticks and tree-shavings the beaver left with me.